Dev3amer/MovieReservationSystem/README.md

 9. **Email Services**

-- The system integrates email services to enhance user experience:
+- The system integrates email services to enhance user experience by:
-  Email Confirmation: Upon registration, users receive a verification email with a confirmation link to verify their email address.
+  - Email Confirmation: Upon registration, users receive a verification email with a confirmation link to verify their email address.
-  Password Reset: Users who forget their passwords can request a reset email, which contains a link and secure token to reset their password.
+  - Password Reset: Users who forget their passwords can request a reset email, which contains a link and secure token to reset their password.

 ## Technologies Used